Manish-Meravala92/cart-booking/README.md

 Note :
-proxy.conf.json - While running angular project, use the command npm start so that it will call the backend localhost. application.properties - Database server entries
+proxy.conf.json - While running angular project, use the command npm start so that it will call the backend localhost. application.properties - Database server configuration